Jvinniec/CLOptions/README.md

 * Definitions for vector parameters with a specific delimiter
 * Definitions for parameters which are required vs. those that are optional
 * Ability to pass a given parameter more than once and fill the values into a list.
+* Ability to pass options from a configuration file, and overwrite them with commands submitted on the command line.
+If any of these sound like they would benefit you, LET ME KNOW and I'll see what I can do to get them implemented.